 Step 2: Take a Cat 6 Ethernet cable and plug one end into port one on your cable modem.
 Take the other end and plug it into the WAN or Internet port on your router.
 This will be your gateway router.

 Step 3: Power on your gateway router and it should pull an address from the Comcast modem.
 If not, log into your gateway router and check the WAN Settings.
 It should be set to pull an IP address dynamically.
-If possible release and renew the IP address, that should request a new one from Comcast.
+If possible release and renew the IP address, which should request a new one from Comcast.
 Here is a good guide from TP-Link on resolving issues with bridge mode.

 Step 4: Log into your gateway router if you haven’t already.
-Check to see what your routers IP address is.
+Check to see what your router’s IP address is.
 It should start with 192.168.x.x or 10.0.0.X.
 For example, my gateway router has an address of 192.168.1.1 and a subnet mask of 255.255.255.0.
 This means 192.168.1 is my network address and the last number is my device address.
 With this setup, devices will get a number between 2 and 254 for the last digit of their IP address.
 This is important to know for step 5.

 Step 5: Make sure DHCP server is turned on.
 This is how devices on your network are given IP addresses.
 You are going to need a few IP addresses reserved for other routers you will use as access points.
 There should be a setting on where the DHCP server will start handing out addresses.
 Reserve about 10 or whatever you may need.
 For example, I would set mine to start at 192.168.1.12.
-That will give me 10 static IP address, 192.168.1.2 -through 192.168.1.11 for me to assign to devices.
+That will give me 10 static IP addresses, 192.168.1.2 through 192.168.1.11 for me to assign to devices.

 Step 6: Set up your wireless network name and security if you already haven’t.

-Step 7: Factory reset one of the other routers you will be used as an access point and log into it.
+Step 7: Factory reset one of the other routers you will be using as an access point and log into it.
 Turn off the DHCP server and assign this router one of the static IP addresses you set aside in step 5 (e.g. 192.168.1.2.)